haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Water Breathing.
 The shark can breathe only underwater.
 Actions
 Bite.
 Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 22 (3d10 + 6) piercing damage.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 379

 To snare its prey, a giant spider spins elaborate webs or shoots sticky strands of webbing from its abdomen.
 Giant spiders are most commonly found underground, making their lairs on ceilings or in dark, web-­‐‑filled crevices.
 Such lairs are often festooned with web cocoons holding past victims.
 Speed 10 ft., fly 60 ft.